Somatic Experiencing Practitioner

 & How Our Bodies Lead Us To Health

-This workshop is for professionals who deal with other peoples' trauma; Including: social workers, media, clergy, and those in the teaching, legal and medical/emergency professions.
+This workshop is for professionals who deal with other peoples' trauma, such as social workers, clergy, media, teachers, medical/emergency professionals.

-Mixing personal stories with the latest in scientific research, this workshop helps you detect how your stress really shows up, and shares how your body can play a critical role in healing and prevention.
+Mixing personal stories with the latest in scientific research, this workshop helps you spot stress clues that are universal to all of us, as well as unique to you.
+Discover how your stress really shows up, and how your body can play a critical role in your healing.

 Somatic therapy works with your nervous system to foster natural stress release and well-being.
 For more information go to: